Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

     }// closing curly brace
 ```

-Now, a could be 3 and b equal to 5.
-In that case, the if statement would fail and then the code skips the body if statement and runs the code.
+Now, a could be three and b equal to 5.
+In that case, the if statement would fail, and then the code skips the body if statement and runs the code.
 However, if a = 3 and b = 3, then it evaluations to true.

 How do we apply this to our new example?